vatpac-technology/sops/docs/enroute/Brisbane Centre/TRT.md

 | Kimberley† | Brisbane Centre | 133.400 | BN-KIY_CTR |

 † *Non-standard positions* may only be used in accordance with [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies)

+### CPDLC

+The Primary Communication Method for TRT is [CPDLC](../../controller-skills/cpdlc.md).

+The CPDLC Station Code is `YTRT`.

+Voice may be used in lieu when applicable.

 ## Airspace

 <figure markdown>